Sharvesh-Waran/Detect-Pixelated-Image-And-Correct-It/README.md

     python MODEL.py
     ```
     This will build and train the SRCNN model and save the weights to the specified path.

+[# Run "test.py"
+## Objective

+- This script will perform the evaluation using a pre-trained classifier.
+- It loads a set of test images (not used during training) from both Original and Pixelated folders.
+- It calculates the accuracy of the pixelation detection model by comparing predicted labels with ground truth labels.]

-4. Detect Pixelation in an Image:
+5. Detect Pixelation in an Image:
     ```bash
     python DETECTION.py --image-path path/to/image
     ```
     This will load the image and predict whether it is pixelated.
-5. Correct Pixelation in an Image:
+6. Correct Pixelation in an Image:
     ```bash
     python CORRECTION.py --image-path path/to/image --output-path path/to/save/corrected/image
     ```